The following is a guest post from Jessica.

 I did a lot of research this time around and I learned that most likely with my oldest son, he wasn’t getting enough of me in his mouth!
 This could lessen the pain, tremendously!

-- I used lanolin cream on my nipples for the first 3 weeks or so and have never experienced any kind of cracking or bleeding while first starting out!
+For the first 3 weeks or so, I used lanolin cream and have never experienced any kind of cracking or bleeding while first starting out!

 - Don’t be alarmed if you get pains in your breasts.
-This occurs for me when I get a let down.

 One of the best positions that works for my daughter & I is laying down in the bed!
 (We cosleep, so this also makes things a lot easier at night!)